JamFox/docs.jamfox.dev/docs/content/homelab/index.md

 title: "HomeLab"
 ---

-Anything directly related to the homelab infrastructure.
+Anything directly related to the homelab infrastructure is documented in this section.

 !!! info
     A [homelab](https://old.reddit.com/r/homelab/) is self-hosted infrastructure at home for: